Numerizen/OaiPmhHarvester/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[OAI-PMH Harvester] is a plugin for [Omeka S] that allows to import records from OAI-PMH data providers.
+[OAI-PMH Harvester] is a module for [Omeka S] that allows to import records from OAI-PMH data providers.

 Some online repositories expose their metadata through the [Open Archives Initiative Protocol for Metadata Harvesting] (OAI-PMH).
-This plugin makes it possible to harvest that metadata, mapping it to the Omeka data model.
-The plugin can be used for one-time data transfers, or to keep up-to-date with changes to an online repository.
+This module makes it possible to harvest that metadata, mapping it to the Omeka data model.
+The module can be used for one-time data transfers, or to keep up-to-date with changes to an online repository (not yet implemented).

-Currently the plugin is able to import [Dublin Core], and [METS] if the profile uses Dublin Core.
+Currently the module is able to import [Dublin Core], and [METS] if the profile uses Dublin Core.

 * Dublin Core is an internationally recognized standard for describing any resource.
 Every OAI-PMH data provider should implement this standard.
 * METS is the Metadata Encoding and Transmission Standard and is mainly designed for digitalized items, as books, journals, manuscripts, video and audio.

-This is a simplified version of the [plugin] for [Omeka Classic], which was shamelessly copied whenever possible.
-The work consisted mainly in adapting the code to Omeka-S - *i.e* Laminas (formerly Zend Framework 3).

-Unlike the Omeka Classic version, [CDWA Lite] is not yet supported, and some other features, in particular updating.

-Nevertheless, some feature are available, in particular preselect of sets, filtering of records before import, and more detailled stats.

 Installation